oskarflygare/quartz/content/blog/Developing an appreciation for the process of research.md

 ## Schedule for depth and stillness
 High-quality work in any of the [[core activities]] never happen in the midst of a frenzied workday, between email inboxes and meetings, at least not for me.
 I need to carve out chunks of time where I have a reasonable chance of making progress on difficult and complicated work.

-I try to schedule recurring time for writing and reading, because otherwise project-related tasks that seem urgent swamp my schedule.
+[[You need space and calm to play with ideas]], otherwise project-related tasks that seem urgent swamp my schedule.
 For me it's in the mornings 9-11.
 It doesn't sound like enough, but two good hours Monday-Friday will add up to a lot of writing and reading.
 This time is when I do my best cognitive work, and I protect it fiercely to focus on [[Deep work]].

 It's also helpful because this means I restrict the time I work on a manuscript, for example.
 Rather than working 10 hours non-stop and then losing interest, I often stop despite having more ideas and things to say.
 I am then eager to get back into the groove tomorrow morning using the [[Pomodoro technique]].